Bazaar

 | `baz project create --name "..." --json` | Create new project |

-| `baz project use <id>` | Set active project |
+| `baz project use <id>` | Set active project (single-agent only) |

 | `baz context add "..." --label "goal"` | Set project goal |